 The lead seemed insurmountable, and the Rangers were looking down the barrel of losing control of their playoff spot.

-But in a jaw-dropping display of resilience Monday night, the Blueshirts crafted their most inspirational rally of a season that was on the brink, scoring five straight goals to erase a three-goal deficit in a 5-3 victory over the Bruins.
+But in a jaw-dropping display of resiliency tonight, the Blueshirts crafted their most inspirational rally of a season that was on the brink.

-With the Rangers trailing 3-0 against Vezina Trophy favorite Tim Thomas midway through the second period at a restless Madison Square Garden, the oldest player on the young squad, Vinny Prospal, scored at 11:34.
+Down 3-0 to Vezina Trophy favorite Tim Thomas and the Bruins midway through the second period at a restless Madison Square Garden, the oldest player on the young squad, Vinny Prospal, scored at 11:34 to trim the lead to two.

-The Bruins held the Rangers at bay -- denying their fourth power play of the night early in the third period -- and it seemed as if even one critical point was not going to be gained against a team that was 28-1-2 when leading after 40 minutes.
+The Bruins held the Rangers at bay---denying the fourth power play of the night early in the third period---and it seemed as if even one critical point in the playoff chase was not to be gained against a team that was 28-1-2 when leading after 40 minutes.

-"I had all the time in the world," said Dubinsky, who was mobbed by his teammates as bedlam reigned at the Garden.
+But Brandon Dubinsky took a seeing-eye pass from Ryan Callahan at the right post and waited out Thomas before sneaking the puck around him at 16:12.
+“I had all the time in the world,” said Dubinsky, who was mobbed by his teammates along the boards as bedlam reigned at the Garden.

-With two games to play, the Rangers have 91 points, tied with Montreal for sixth place in the Eastern Conference.
-The Sabres (90) and the Hurricanes (87) have three games left in the regular season.
-The Rangers host the Thrashers on Thursday and the Devils on Saturday.
+With two games to play, the Rangers have 91 points, tied with Montreal for sixth place in the East with two games remaining.
+Two other playoff contenders, the Buffalo Sabres, with 90 points, and the Carolina Hurricanes, with 87, have three games left in the regular season.
+The Rangers host the Thrashers Thursday and the Devils Saturday.

-The evening started with the Bruins controlling play.
-They outshot the Rangers 19-5 in the first period and took a 2-0 lead.
-The jacked-up, noisy crowd was quieted, and scattered boos followed the Rangers off the ice at the end of 20 minutes.
+The evening started with the Bruins, who have clinched the Northeast Division, getting the upper hand, controlling play and territory.
+They outshot the Rangers 19-5 in the first period and took a two-goal lead as the jacked-up, noisy crowd was quieted and scattered boos followed the Blueshirts off the ice at the end of 20 minutes.